 In 2013, the College Baseball Hall of Fame named Gray their Pitcher of the Year.

-In 2014, Baseball America had Jonathan as the #1 prospect in the Rockies organization in the spring of 2014.
+In 2014, Baseball America had Jonathan as the #1 prospect in the Rockies organization.
 In 2015, they dropped Gray to second-best, behind only OF David Dahl.

 Jon's grandfather, who is of Cherokee descent, had some fun teaching Gray a few basics of the Native American tribe's language, like frequently used words and animal names.